FairFerry

 14. Applicable Law, Jurisdiction and Dispute Resolution

-If you are a consumer habitually resident in another EU Member State, you will retain the protection afforded by the mandatory consumer protection laws of that Member State, in accordance with Article 6(2) of Regulation (EC) No 593/2008 (Rome I).
+If you are a consumer habitually resident in another EU Member State, you retain the protection afforded by the mandatory consumer protection laws of that Member State, in accordance with Article 6(2) of Regulation (EC) No 593/2008 (Rome I).

 For disputes arising from these Terms, if you are a consumer habitually resident in Spain, you may bring proceedings in the Spanish courts of your place of residence or domicile.